Prasuti[1, 2]

 Consorts and children

 According to many Puranic scriptures, Daksha married Prasuti in his first birth and Asikni in his second birth.[14]
 Prasuti is described to be a daughter of Svayambhuva Manu, with whom Daksha had 16, 24 or 60 daughters (depending upon the scriptural source).[10][15][16]
 Asikni (also referred to as Panchajani and Virani) is the daughter of another Prajapati named Virana (or Panchajana).
-Daksha was delegated by Brahma to inhabit the world; he went on to create Gods, Sages, Asuras, Yakshas and Rakhashas from the mind but failed to be further successful.[7][lower-alpha 2] Upon a successful penance at the Vindhyas, the god Vishnu granted Asikni as his wife and urged him to engage in sexual union.[7][17][18]
+Daksha was delegated by Brahma to inhabit the world; he went on to create Gods, Sages, Asuras, Yakshas and Rakhashas from the mind but failed to be further successful.[7][b]
+Upon a successful penance at the Vindhyas, the god Vishnu granted Asikni as his wife and urged him to engage in sexual union.[7][17][18]

 Sons